JordanMajd/hammerspoon/README.md

  - Window resizing using `ctrl` + `cmd` + `alt` + `direction`
  - Psuedo full screen using `cmd` + `alt` + `f`
  - Lock screen using `cmd` + `alt` + `l`
+ - Disables window animations.
- - Redshift menubar item to adjust screen temperature
+ - Redshift menubar item that allows variable screen temperature for easier night reading.
- - A Caffeine mode that keeps the screen awake and disables notifications using `cmd` + `alt` + `c` or menubar.
+ - A 'caffeine' mode, which keeps the screen awake and disables notifications using `cmd` + `alt` + `c` or menubar.
- - A dropdown to select screen resolution and DPI
+ - A menubar dropdown to select primary screen resolution and DPI.
- - Automatic config file reloading.
+ - Automatically reloads when code is updated.

 ## Installation